blue4209211/pq/README.md

     - Single Char seprator or \t is supported
     - By default all data-type is treated as string

+### xml
+- Format
+    - Requires element to be specified in configuration, if not defined then will use `element` as default
+    - Attributes are specified by appending `_` in the start of attribute name
+    - By default all data-type is treated as string

+### parquet
+- Format
+    - Basic types supported
+    - Int96, ByteArray And FixedByteArray are converted to string
+    - Written data is not compressed

+### log
+- Format
+    - Exposes two columns`data`, `line` which can be used for searching data, data is not stored in memory and parsed at runtime

+## Addtitional Functions

+### text_extract
+exposes `text_extract` function which can be used for extracting data from the column `text_extract(data, index, [seprator])`

 ## Supported Args